HTTPArchive/almanac.httparchive.org/src/content/en/2021/seo.md

 `robots.txt` is a file located in the root folder of each subdomain on a website that tells robots such as search engine crawlers where they can and can't go.

-81.89% of websites make use of the robots.txt file (mobile).
-Compared with previous years (72.16% in 2019 and 80.46% in 2020), that's a slight improvement.
+81.9% of websites make use of the robots.txt file (mobile).
+Compared with previous years (72.2% in 2019 and 80.5% in 2020), that's a slight improvement.

-Having a robots.txt is not a requirement.
-If it's returning 404 not found, Google assumes that every page on a website can be crawled.
+Having a `robots.txt` is not a requirement.
+If it's returning a 404 not found, Google assumes that every page on a website can be crawled.
 Other search engines may treat this differently.

-Using robots.txt allows website owners to control search engine robots.
-However, the data showed that as much as 16.51% of websites have no robots.txt file (mobile version check).

 {{ figure_markup(
    image="robots-txt-status-codes.png",